tchewik/isanlp_rst/README.md

 # IsaNLP RST Parser

-This library provides several versions of the Rhetorical Structure Theory (RST) parser for English and Russian.
+This library provides several versions of the Rhetorical Structure (RST) parser for English and Russian.
 Below, you will find instructions on how to set up and run the parser either locally or using Docker.

 ## Performance